BayeTechis/Portfolio/index.md

 **Project Objective:** To find features correlated to increased suicide rates among different countries globally, across various socio-economic spectrum, and make predictions for the fututre

-**Quantifiable result:** The number of suicide cases per year for each country using  [**99%** accuracy using Random Forest Regressor (https://github.com/BayeTechis/Suicide-Rates-Prediction/blob/main/SuicideRatesPrediction.ipynb).
+**Quantifiable result:** The number of suicide cases per year for each country using  [**99%** accuracy using Random Forest Regressor](https://github.com/BayeTechis/Suicide-Rates-Prediction/blob/main/SuicideRatesPrediction.ipynb).

 - Used various techniques to clean the dataset and make it ready
 - EDA was performed